Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Conclusions

 Our results highlight the potential of temporal modulation to enrich the properties of interface states in spatiotemporal crystals.
-This paves the way to explore time-varying effects in higher-dimensional systems with additional symmetries, where richer topological phases already exist in the static limit, or within the same model considered here by extending our framework to the superluminal regime.
+This paves the way to explore time-varying effects in higher-dimensional systems with additional symmetries, where richer topological phases already exist in the static limit.
 Although this work focuses on photonic systems, our predictions are general and extend to other wave platforms where spatiotemporal interfaces and travelling-wave modulations have already been experimentally demonstrated: elastic materials such as elastic strips \cite{LemoultSTInt} or piezoelectric crystals \cite{STPiezoelectric}, acoustic systems \cite{AcousPump}, and transmission lines \cite{ExpTransLines}.
 This underscores the feasibility of realizing these effects experimentally and broadens their potential applications beyond those of their static counterparts \cite{ExpFanoResTopState,Exp1DTopState,TopNanoCavLas}.
 Altogether, these directions point to a broader landscape in which spatiotemporal modulation becomes a key ingredient for engineering novel topological phases for wave control.